mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-css.md

 1. Give a valid `id` to the `Page`, for example `Page(id="page-with-hidden-title", title="Page with hidden title", ...)`.
 2. Identify the CSS class or CSS `id` you need to target.
 To hide the page title, you need to hide the parent container with the id `right-header`.
 3. Use the `id` to hide the content.
-4. Add your custom css file to the `assets` folder as explained above.
+4. Add your custom css file to the `assets` folder.

 !!! example "Hide page title on selected pages"